Academic and Personal Services

 The University Center Information Desk is an information and service area dedicated to assisting students by providing programs, services, and general information.
 Located on the first floor of the Sisters of Mercy University Center, information and referrals are available regarding Mount Mercy programs and services.
 ID cards may be obtained at the Information Desk.

 Upon entering Mount Mercy, students are assigned to faculty advisors from their major program who meet with the students individually to help facilitate the transition to Mount Mercy and the ongoing progress toward degree completion.
 Students are expected to meet with their advisors prior to registration to discuss course selections and to consult with them as needed.
 Advisors serve as the most knowledgeable resource for students in their major programs of study.

 Mount Mercy seeks to identify and respond to the special needs of the non-traditional student.
-Evening class offerings, and two back-to-back day and evening summer sessions, are some of the many ways the institution serves non-traditional students.
-(See the section on the Accelerated Programs for additional information).
+Evening class offerings, two back-to-back day and evening summer sessions, and online courses are some of the many ways the institution serves non-traditional students.
+(See the section on the Accelerated Programs and Online Programs for additional information).

-Campus Ministry is a place where everyone is welcome.
-Campus Ministry is housed in the Busse building.
-Students can stop by and gather around the cozy fireplace for sharing, study, interactions, and fun times.
-Campus Ministry promotes purposeful and merciful living according to the Gospel and Mercy values.
-As a Catholic and Mercy university we nurture visions by which to walk and live.
-Campus Ministry is part of the Catholic intellectual tradition, a world view that inspires innovative thinking, probing inquiry, supportive interaction, and a strong belief in diversity – including religious diversity.
+Campus Ministry is housed in the Busse Center, along with the Chapel of Mercy.
+All students are welcome to stop in and take advantage of the Campus Ministry Lounge for studying, gathering, prayer, and relaxing.
+Campus Ministry promotes purposeful and merciful living according to the Gospel and our Mercy values.
+As a Catholic/Mercy institution, we nurture visions by which to walk and live.
+Campus Ministry is part of the Catholic Intellectual Tradition, a worldview that inspires innovative thinking, probing inquiry, supportive interaction, and a strong belief in diversity – including religious diversity.
 Campus Ministry hosts a variety of student-generated activities that tap into people’s thirst for a healthy relationship with God, self, and others: